dslab-epfl/klint/tool/ReadMe.md

 You'll need Python 3, with all the dependencies from `requirements.txt`; running `. setup.sh` will install them for you on Linux.
 Or use an IDE with virtualenv support.

-The intended entry point is `main.py`; compile the NF yourself (using `make -f ../Makefile.nf` in its folder, or ./load-and-dump.sh for the BPF ones) then set the last string in the last line to verify an NF.
+The intended entry point is `./klint.py`, use `--help` for usage instructions.

+Compile the NF yourself (using `make -f ../Makefile.nf` in its folder for "libnf" verif, or ./load-and-dump.sh for "bpf-jited" verif).

 Code structure: <TODO>